18F/handbook/_pages/getting-started/classes/benefits.md

 To qualify for [dental insurance](https://www.opm.gov/healthcare-insurance/dental-vision/), you must sign up within 60 days of joining TTS, after a qualifying life event, or during Open Season.
 Some health insurance plans come with dental coverage, so you may not need dental insurance.
 Read your plan booklet to see what's covered.
 You can sign up for dental coverage on [Benefeds](https://www.benefeds.com/).

+> **Note**: To create your account for Benefeds, you may need to contact their customer service via the phone number listed on their [Contact page](https://www.benefeds.com/contact).

 ### Vision

 To qualify for [vision insurance](https://www.opm.gov/healthcare-insurance/dental-vision/), you must sign up within 60 days of joining TTS, after a qualifying life event, or during Open Season.
 Some health insurance plans come with vision coverage, so you may not need vision insurance.
 Read your plan booklet to see what's covered.
 You can sign up for vision coverage on [Benefeds](https://www.benefeds.com/).

 If you have an eye appointment but have yet to receive your card(s), you can look up your Vision Care subscriber ID online.
 To do so, log on to [Benefeds](https://www.benefeds.com/).

+> **Note**: To create your account for Benefeds, you may need to contact their customer service via the phone number listed on their [Contact page](https://www.benefeds.com/contact).

 ### Filing an insurance complaint